 Welcome!
 This guide will help you navigate the best research sources and strategies for your job search.

 Step 1: Begin by scheduling an appointment with a professional career advisor at the Career Management Center.
 They will help you define your career goals and coordinate your efforts.
+Read suggested career books and outline your approach.

 Step 2: Target your search by creating lists of companies in specific regions or industries.
+Create a list of potential contacts at each company.

 Step 3: Research the companies you are interviewing with and the industries they are in.